 Governance and management

-The practice manager was the registered manager and had overall responsibility for the day to day running of the practice.
+The provider had overall responsibility for the day to day running of the practice.
 Staff knew the management arrangements and their roles and responsibilities.
+There was a dual site practice manager who oversaw the governance of the practice.